 Danielle Gaskill, Elementary I Teacher, joined our faculty in 2015.
 Danielle holds her BA in English from Bridgewater State University and is certified by the Department of Early Education and Care at the Teacher level.
 In January of 2017, Danielle completed her Montessori Lower Elementary (ages 6 -9) training through the North American Montessori Center.
 Most recently she has begun Master's working in Elementary Education at Curry College.

 Jessica Germain.
 Elementary I Teacher, has served on our faculty in various roles since 2007.
 Jessica has a B.A. in English from Grinnell College and an M. Ed. in Elementary Education from Bridgewater State College.
-She has served our schools in so many important ways ranging from After Care teacher to one-on-one aide for specific children to Elementary II co-teacher.
+She has served our school in so many important ways ranging from After Care teacher to one-on-one aide for specific children to Elementary II co-teacher.
 Most recently she is working part-time in our Elementary I program.
-Jessica's son attended our school for many years and her husband served at our board president.
-Obviously, Jessica's committment to our schools is undeniable.
+Jessica has recently taken on some marketing work for us as well.
+Jessica's son attended our school for many years, and her husband served at our board president.
+Obviously, Jessica's commitment to our school is undeniable.